Jeanne Wakatsuki Houston

 Other publications include Don't Cry, It's Only Thunder (1984) with Paul G. Hensler as co-author, and Beyond Manzanar and Other Views of Asian-American Womanhood (1985).

+Houston died at her home in Santa Cruz, California on December 21, 2024, at the age of 90.

 Farewell to Manzanar

 In her book Farewell to Manzanar (1973), Houston writes about her family's experiences at Manzanar, an internment camp in California's Owens Valley where Japanese Americans were imprisoned during World War II.
 Jeanne was inspired to write the book when her nephew, who was born in Manzanar, began to learn about it in college and wanted to know more about the place he was born.
 Her husband, James, co-authored the book.
 He believed it was not just a book for their family but for the whole world.
 He would be proven correct, as today it has sold over one million copies.

 The novel was adapted into a television movie in 1976, starring Nobu McCarthy, who portrayed both Houston as well as her mother in the film.